HighlanderRobotics/Highlanders-Training/Docs/Specifics/Vision.md

 Limelight (LL) is a camera and processor system for FRC designed to make vision easy and simple.
 We used a Limelight 2+ with Limelight's software in 2022 for retroreflective tape detection, and a LL2+ with Photonvision software in 2023 for Apriltag detection.

+Limelight has recently released the LL3, which possesses more processing power for AprilTags and object detection, and other teams have had success with it.
+The LL3G also features a global shutter camera for further improved AprilTag performance.
+At time of writing we have not tested either.

 The LL2+ was not satisfactory for Apriltag detection for us, so we switched to the...

 ### Orange Pi + Arducam